jeff-dillon/PlayMyBeats/README.md

 | Return Album from Friend | ReturnAlbum @AlbumName = "album name" |

-**Technical Instructions**
+## Technical Instructions

 - Requires MS SQL Server
-- Execute the DDL to create the database objects
+- Execute the PlayMyBeats-CreateDBObjects.sql script to create the database objects
-- Execute the DML to load the sample data
+- Execute the PlayMyBeats-LoadSampleData.sql script to load the sample data
+- Execute commands in the PlayMyBeats.sql file to test out the functionality